Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The room continues behind the curtain an additional 10 feet to a wall that has a door in its center.

 K78.
 BRAZIER ROOM
+____

-This room is thirty feet square, rising to a twenty-foot-tall flat ceiling.
+"This room is thirty feet square, rising to a twenty-foot-tall flat ceiling.
 A stone brazier burns fiercely in the center of the room, but its tall white flame produces no heat.
-The rim of the brazier is carved with seven cup-shaped inden­ tations spaced evenly around the circumference.
+The rim of the brazier is carved with seven cup-shaped indentations spaced evenly around the circumference.
 Within each indentation is a spherical stone, twice the diameter of a human eyeball and made of a colored crystal.
 No two stones are the same color.

 Overhead, a wood-framed hourglass as tall and wide as a dwarf hangs ten feet above the brazier, suspended from the ceiling by thick iron chains.
 All the sand is stuck in the upper portion of the hourglass, seemingly unable to run down into the bottom.
 Written in glowing script on the base of the hourglass is a verse in Common.

-Two nine-foot-tall iron statues of knights on horseback, poised to charge with swords drawn, stand in deep al­ coves facing each other.
-The brazier sits between them.
+Two nine-foot-tall iron statues of knights on horseback, poised to charge with swords drawn, stand in deep alcoves facing each other.
+The brazier sits between them."
+____
 The two statues are iron golems.
 Each horse and rider is considered one creature, and they are inseparable.
-The golems will not leave the room under any circum­ stances, and they attack only under specific conditions (see the "Development" section that follows).
+The golems will not leave the room under any circumstances, and they attack only under specific conditions (see the "Development" section that follows).

 The hourglass has AC 12, 20 hit points, immunity to poison and psychic damage, and vulnerability to thunder damage.
-If the·hourglass is-reduced to O hif points, its glass shatt!!fS, ·causing the sand within it to fall to the floor.
+If the hourglass is-reduced to 0 hit points, its glass shatters, causing the sand within it to fall to the floor.
 The magic writing on the base of the hourglass reads as follows:

 Cast a stone into the fire:
 Violet leads to the mountain spire